 If there isn’t room on the form, you can add an extra sheet as a witness statement.

-Your employer will know about your attachment of earnings order.
-If your job is affected by the order, get help from your nearest Citizens Advice.
+Your employer will know about your attachment of earnings order - unless it’s suspended.
+If your job is affected by the order, talk to an adviser.

 After the order is made

 The court will send you a letter telling you how much will be taken from your wages each month.
 Get help from your nearest Citizens Advice if the payments mean you don’t have enough to live on.

 Changing the amount you pay back

 You can apply to the court to change the order if you think too much money is being taken out of your wages.
 You’ll have to pay to change to the order.
 Check to see if you can get help on GOV.UK.

 You’ll need to complete a form called ‘N244’ and explain why you can’t afford the payments.
 You can find form N244 on GOV.UK.